step-security-bot/rdfstore-js/README.md

 $ npm install rdfstore
 ```

-The library can also be installed via bower using a global module:
+~~The library can also be installed via bower using a global module:~~ (Removed in v0.9.18-alpha.1 due to dependency maintenance issues.)

 ```bash
 $ bower install rdfstore